fischertechnik/txt_demo_ROBOPro_SLI/FtTxtExamples/README.md

 - `ENTRY 0`  the start of the SLI call with here a input value 0;
 - `***** get CoorR=0` a line with information written by the SLI.
 - `RESULT 0 0` end of this SLI call, `0` is the return value and means no error, `11` is the parameter value.

+##  What to do in case of problem or questions?
+If you have any questions, please contact us: [fischertechnik-technik@fischer.de](mailto:fischertechnik-technik@fischer.de) .<br/>
+It is also possible to report a problem as `Issues` [go to `Issues`](https://github.com/fischertechnik/txt_demo_ROBOPro_SLI/issues).<br/>
+In both cases:<br/>
+- Mention your name and e-mail address.
+  Mention the (pre-) release version (`Vx.y.z`).
+- Mention the project name and file name.
+- Give a detailed and to the point description of the problem.
+- If possible add trace info (see the previous chapter. )

 ## Overview examples
 ### example 1: SLI_TxtSliSave4C